-Treatments along emergency access routes would be similar to the FRZ or Rx Unit the route passes through.
-These treatments would have little effect on canopy cover because burning would remove smaller trees that do not substantially contribute to canopy cover in the overstory.
-Fuel reduction treatments would cause changes in the amount and/or types of snags, CWD, understory vegetation (including small trees), and prey.
 Treatments would remove or consume existing snags and individual hazard trees along 16 miles of emergency access routes outside of FRZs or Rx Units, but effects on NSOs would be negligible because (1) treated areas would generally avoid NSO nest stands; (2) snag retention would follow Klamath LRMP guidelines in NSO nesting/roosting and foraging habitat treated mechanically or by hand; and (3) snag loss would be concentrated in ridgetop FRZs where NSOs are not likely to nest or roost.
 NSOs in KL1047, the only core area where roadside hazard fuel reductions are proposed, would be protected by resource protection measures designed to avoid disturbance effects on owls, suitable habitat would be maintained by following Klamath LRMP guidelines and resource protection measures, and hazard trees are expected to be individual trees along only the road prisms and is not expected to affect canopy cover.
 Similarly, treatments would destroy or consume most of the smaller woody debris and some of the CWD, but CWD retention would follow Klamath LRMP Guidelines in NSO nesting/roosting/foraging habitat treated mechanically or by hand, and some CWD would also remain when burning in spring prescriptions.
-Most understory vegetation would also be removed in fuel reduction areas.
+Stephens and Moghaddas (2005b) note that most understory vegetation would also be removed in fuel reduction areas.
 Mastication would not remove trees greater than 10 inches dbh, and burning would not remove trees greater than 4 inches dbh.
 Removing small trees and brush would have no effect on existing foraging or nesting habitat.

 Overall, snag, woody debris, and understory removal are not likely to directly affect NSOs, but fuel reduction activities could affect NSOs by affecting their prey, including woodrats (Wirtz et al. 1988; Lyon et al. 2000).
 However, treatments are designed to minimize effects on prey by limiting treatments to no more than 50 percent of the suitable habitat within a home range within a given year, and treatments in the Assessment Area would be spread over a 5-year period.
 Prescribed fire is also designed to leave a mosaic of burned and unburned areas so some shrubs, snags, and CWD would remain to provide cover or food for prey species (Lyon et al. 2000; Lehmkuhl et al. 2006b) and minimize effects on NSOs.
 NSOs may temporarily benefit from fuel reduction activities as rodent prey move to avoid disturbance or concentrate in remaining patches of habitat.
 A reduction in understory cover may also facilitate NSO foraging efficiency.
 After treatment, NSO prey species are likely to increase as understory vegetation and litter layers recover and down woody debris is recruited from the snag population (Waters et al. 1994; Carey and Wilson 2001; Suzuki and Hayes 2003; Gomez et al. 2005).
-Reduced vegetative competition would also accelerate tree growth in some areas (refer to Tables 3-6, 3-7, and 3-8 in Section 3.2 of the Eddy Gulch LSR Project draft EIS).
+Reduced vegetative competition would also accelerate tree growth in some areas (refer to Tables 3-6, 3-7, and 3-8 in Section 3.2 of the Eddy Gulch LSR Project EIS).